meysamhadeli/booking-microservices/README.md

 - :sparkle: Using `SqlServer` for `write side` of some microservices.
 - :sparkle: Using `MongoDB` for `read side` of all microservices.
 - :sparkle: Using `Event Store` for `write side` of Booking-Microservice to store all `historical state` of aggregate.
-- :sparkle: Using `Inbox Pattern` for ensuring message idempotency for receiver microservices and "Exactly once Delivery" principle.
+- :sparkle: Using `Inbox Pattern` for ensuring message idempotency for receiver and "Exactly once Delivery".
 - :sparkle: Using `Outbox Pattern` for ensuring no message is lost and there is at `Least One Delivery`.
 - :sparkle: Using `Unit Testing`, `Integration Testing` for testing level.
 - :sparkle: Using `Fluent Validation` and a `Validation Pipeline Behaviour` on top of `MediatR`.